openmultiplayer/web/docs/scripting/functions/GetPlayerSpecialAction.md

 ## Related Information

-- [Special Actions](resources/specialactions#special-actions.md): This page compiles the list of all the player special actions.
+- [Special Actions List](../resources/specialactions#special-actions.md): This page compiles the list of all the player special actions.